-Most games handled music as instructions for the sound processor to generate specific sounds (basically, a digital score), which is today referred to as chiptune music.
+Most games handled music in midi format which were essentially notes played on a music keyboard and then encoded as a set of instructions for the sound processor to generate those notes (basically, a synthesized score), which is today referred to as chiptune music.
 CD-ROM titles represented the first time developers were able to combine standard gameplay instructions with the ability to stream background music off the CD (an example of why CDs were originally referred to as a "multimedia" format).

 In the 16-bit era, this was frequently used by titles released for consoles like the TurboGrafx-CD and Sega CD as well as computers like the FM Towns.
 By recording an actual music track, composers could use real instruments and completely bypass the limitations of the console's on-board processor.
 Examples are the wailing guitar soundtrack for Final Fight CD, or Tommy Tallarico's synth-rock work on the SCD version of The Terminator.